 The course addresses human relationships and the dynamics of marital and family relationships using secular and Biblical principles.
 Students learn to analyze personal interactions and the characteristics of strong families.
 Singleness as an alternative to marriage is evaluated.
-Enrollment is limited to students in the degree completion program.
-(Fall & Spring)
+Enrollment is limited to students in the Adult Degree Programs.
+(Fall and Spring)